-Vila do Bispo was once known as the bread basket of the Algarve due to the many windmills found in the area to mill the wheat.
-Today the visitor will find a town that tumbles down the hill, narrow cobbled lanes all with the parish church overlooking it
+Vila do Bispo was once known as the bread basket of the Algarve, due to the many windmills found in the area to mill the wheat.
+Today, the visitor will find a town that tumbles down the hill with narrow cobbled lanes and the parish church standing sentinel.

 Whether you are planning to live and work in the Algarve, retire or invest, the region has something for all.

-Vila do Bispo is placed on the edge of the national park known as South West Alentejo and Vicentine Coast Nature Park.
+Vila do Bispo is placed on the edge of the national park known as Parque Natural do Sudoeste Alentejano e Costa Vicentina (Southwest Alentejo and Vicentine Coast Nature Park).
 There are two International Schools nearby; Vale Verde in Burgau and Nobel in Espiche, with Faro airport, public and private hospitals, and also a motorway network connecting the Algarve to the rest of Portugal and Spain easily accessible.

 Whilst infrastructure is important, so too is lifestyle and in the Algarve, you can enjoy whatever pace of life you prefer.
 The region offers year-round cultural events, an international racetrack, major golfing tournaments and much more for visitors and residents alike.
 With many of the Algarve’s beaches winning the Blue Flag the coast is an important asset for residents and a major tourist attraction.